 Gold does exhibit some biocidal properties so it can be found in antitumor treatments.
 But of course, gold is expensive and rare, and is usually limited to very thin platings instead of solid gold.
 Gold platings are common on wires, conductors, and other micro-electronic components used in sensors and electro-stimulation implants.

-gold palted medical sensor cables
+Gold palted medical sensor cables

 8. Platinum